davedawkins/doodletoy/README.md

 - absolutely useless error messages from the parser.
 If your code doesn't compile, try adding brackets to expressions.

+- I'm using `:=` for assignment, and `=` for equality.
+This solved an ambiguity in the parser that I had at one point.

+- Reassigning variables is performed with `let`, as if the variable was being re-declared.

 I will address all these issues at some point.
 It's been interesting exploring the parsing issues resulting from my design choices.

+## Conclusion

+The intention was to take part in the F# Advent, and to learn about Appwrite.
+From that point of view, I'm very happy.

+As a side-effect, we've ended up with DoodleToy, which turned out to be an excellent vehicle for learning how to implement these types of application, from both the front- and back-end perspective.

+Appwrite has a rich, well-documented set of APIs.
+I'm very impressed with how easy it was to get up and running.
+Appwrite has a very helpful community on the Appwrite Discord server, and you can find a lot of answers on GitHub and Google too.

+Nearly all of the issues I encountered were configuration related.
+For example:

+- Email wouldn't send.
+This was because Linode requires that you enable outbound SMTP traffic.
+That took me a while to figure out.
+- Authentication wouldn't work on mobile.
+This was because I hadn't configured "Custom Domains" in the Appwrite server.
+- Authentication wouldn't work for github.
+I needed to give doodletoy permission to read Email addresses in its Application configuration.

+I still have work to do on the server:
+- Implement backups.
+There are guidelines for this, but I wish it was achievable from the UI console without having to write a script
+- Review the document permissions
+- Review the development-only settings - for example, you can tell Appwrite to disable request throttling during development.
+Remember to re-enable this for production!

 ## References